 Under Section 1798.120 of the CCPA, it states that consumers now have the right to at any time, makes the request that the company does not sell their personal information.

-Otherwise referred to as the Right to “Opt-Out”.
+Otherwise referred to as the right to “Opt-Out”.

-The exercise of this right is further defined under Section 1798.135, which states they should provide a link on their website to a form that enables them to make that request.
+Under Section 1798.135, which states they should provide a link on their website to a form that enables them to make that request.

 The common question that arises from the legislation is how should the opt-out procedure work on the website and if there are any similarities to the requirements in Europe.